-So with this context for the fifth commandment, or the fifth word, being the Ten Words of the Covenant, this would suggest that God's Word to "honor your father and mother so that you may live long in the land your God gives you" is much more than a biblical proof-text that we can pull out to say to our children "God says you must obey me and don't sass me."
+So with this context for the fifth commandment, or the fifth word, this would suggest that God's Word to "honor your father and mother so that you may live long in the land your God gives you" is much more than a biblical proof-text that we can pull out to say to our children "God says you must obey me and don't sass me."

 In fact if we use it exclusively in this way, then we risk doing what Paul warns us not to do in Ephesians 6:4 where he says "Parents, do not exasperate your children; instead, bring them up in the training and instruction of the Lord."

-Kids are smart, and it doesn't take them long to see through us when we misuse this Word of God as a short-cut for proper parenting, to lend weight to our own personal desires and wants as parents.
+You see kids are smart, and it doesn't take them long to see through us when we misuse this Word of God as a short-cut for proper parenting, to lend weight to our own personal desires and wants as parents.